 Mental fatigue is a real thing during the ABC Trek, so mental preparation is equally important.
 The demanding hiking, unpredictable weather, and lack of facilities can demotivate trekkers.
 Hence, they must train to develop mental resilience and maintain a positive outlook throughout the journey.
 Gather information on the adventure and its challenges to better prepare for the trip.

-Do we need Permits for Annapurna Base Camp Trek?
+Do We Need Permits for Annapurna Base Camp Trek?

 | Nationals | Cost |